okeeffed/developer-notes/manual/AWS/AWS-IoT.md

 - Update a thing to update the information stored about your thing
 - Describe things to see the relevant information about a thing
 - Delete a thing to remove the thing from the device registry

+IoT also allows you to use "thing types" to store config info that is the same for all things associated with that thing type.